 - Maximum group size 16

 - Launch Lottery / Summer Season -- All launches on the 31 mile wilderness segment of the Rio Chama from May 1 to Labor Day must have an advance permit.
 BLM’s Taos Field Office administers a lottery to distribute weekend launch dates from May 1 through Labor Day.
 Applications are due before January 31.
 Lottery winners may launch any time on either Friday or Saturday.
 We will take requests for weekday launch (Sunday-Thursday) starting the first business day of April.
 Call Mark Sundin at 575-751-4720 or 575-758-8851.
-Private or Self-Guided Trips / Chavez Canyon -- No advance reservation or fees are required for day trips launching from Chavez Canyon, just below the Monastery.
-All you need to do for this day-run is fill out a boater registration form with the BLM before you launch.
+For boaters putting in at Chavez Canyon, just below the monastery, there is no advanced permit or fee required, however you do need to fill out a boater registration with the BLM ahead of the day-launch.

 - Shuttle Service

 $80 from El Vado Ranch to Big Eddy